ethannicholas/panda-old/docs/status.md

 1. Exception handling is unbelievably slow, particularly when you consider the time it takes to assemble stack traces.
-It's not a big deal when you only have exceptions for truly exceptional situations, but when it crops up during ordinary day-to-day usage of a program (say, hypothetically, during speculative compilation of a structure) it is a significant performance drain.
+It's not a big deal when you only have exceptions for truly exceptional situations, but when it crops up during ordinary day-to-day usage of a program it is a significant performance drain.
 2. finally is, in general, a terrible way to handle object cleanup.
 With a better cleanup system as discussed above, the use cases for finally drop dramatically...
 I'm tempted to just leave it out and see how much people